 He cocked a brow and shot me an arrogant grin.
 “Worked on you.”

 In answer, he let out a low growl and dragged me out of my seat.
 I swung my leg around as he spun me and ended up straddling him.
+It hurt my hip, but fuck it, this was worth a little pain.
 He leaned up and captured my mouth in a hot, searing kiss that didn’t last nearly long enough.
 I gasped as he pulled away, my lower lip pinched between his teeth.
-He bit down, hard enough to hurt, and then kissed me again to soothe away the sting.
+He bit down, hard enough to sting, before releasing me.

 “Don’t lie.
 You like my mouth.”
 I slicked my hands up the hard plane of his chest and laced my fingers behind his neck.
 “You like that instead of bowing and scraping like all your cronies, I call you on your bullshit.”

-His eyes met mine in challenge, but he didn’t bother denying it.
+His eyes met mine in challenge, but he didn’t deny what I said.

 I leaned forward and brushed my lips against his ear.
 “There might be one thing you could do to shut me up.
 It’d be pretty hard for me to talk around that thick cock of yours.”